-Signs of bullying include:
+Signs of bullying can include but are not limited to

 - Depression

 - Low self-esteem

 - Shyness

 - Poor academic achievement

 - Isolation

 - Threatened or attempted suicide

 Prejudice - based bullying because of a protected characteristic

 All staff are aware that students with SEND (Special Educational Needs and Disabilities) and / or differences/perceived differences are more susceptible to being bullied / victims of child abuse.
 This includes LGBTQ+ students.
 In keeping with the Equality Act 2010 we take very seriously our duty to take steps to eliminate harassment, victimisation and other behaviour prohibited by the Act.
 Where appropriate and/or necessary, the school will invest in specialised skills to understand and address the needs of students.